microsoft/vcpkg-docs/vcpkg/github-integration.md

 ---
-title: GitHub Integration
+title: GitHub integration
 description: Information on the available vcpkg integration points with GitHub
 author: michaelbprice
 ms.author: miprice
 ms.date: 06/15/2023
 ---

-# Available GitHub Integrations
+# GitHub integration points

 ## <a name="caching"></a> Caching vcpkg-built binaries for your GitHub Actions workflows

-Repositories that use GitHub Actions for continuous integration can take advantage of vcpkg's binary caching feature to reduce the amount of time it takes to build their projects.
+vcpkg's binary caching feature reduces the amount of time it takes to build projects that use GitHub Actions for continuous integration.
 There are two binary cache providers that are available to GitHub repositories, the GitHub Actions cache provider and the GitHub Packages NuGet cache provider.
 For more information on these GitHub features, see [GitHub Actions cache](https://docs.github.com/actions/using-workflows/caching-dependencies-to-speed-up-workflows) and [GitHub Packages](https://docs.github.com/packages/learn-github-packages/introduction-to-github-packages).
 For more information on vcpkg binary caching, see our [binary caching feature documentation](./users/binarycaching.md).

 ### <a name="caching-actions"></a> The GitHub Actions cache provider